 Bridging the College-Readiness Divide

 NYU CALI has guided more than 750 high school juniors and seniors through the steps needed to apply to college.
 Many of these students are the first in their families to attend college, and they don’t have generations of experience to fall back on.
-A large number come from under-resourced school districts where they receive little one-on-one attention from a guidance counselor as they weigh their college options.
+A large number come from under-resourced school districts where they receive little one-on-one attention from a school counselor as they weigh their college options.
 NYU CALI has helped bridge the divide in students’ college access and readiness.

 Learn the Most Important Application Information